NHC Position Type

 - Instills trust easily

 - Kind and friendly

 Knowledge Required for the Position

-Detailed guidelines exist, including regulations and directives, handbooks, precedents, industry standards and files of previous projects.
-Guidelines are generally applicable, but the Member independently makes adaptations in dealing with problems and unusual situations.
+- Detailed guidelines exist, including regulations and directives, handbooks, precedents, industry standards and files of previous projects.

 Criminal History Check Requirements Beyond NHC Standard Checks